GaheeKate/PassionProject/README.md

 ### Order List
 The Order list displays the Order ID, Store ID, and Order date, as well as buttons for editing details and deleting the order.
 For clarity, I set it to show a maximum of three rows per page.

 If you click on the details button for a specific order, you will see a list of the burgers that were ordered, the quantity of each burger, and the total sales for that store on that day.
-You can even change the quantity of each burger by clicking on the plus or minus button, and the updated total sales will be displayed below.
+You can change the quantity of each burger by clicking on the plus or minus button, and the updated total sales will be displayed below.

 You can also click on the Burger ID to see the details of that specific burger.